-The US press describes the opening of the accession negotiations as a "crisis averted" (2005E1).
-The event is framed as Turkey and the EU avoiding to further distance themselves rather than greater association with each other.
-Mainly relying on the topoi of culture and nationalism, the texts tend to warn about the obstacles to greater EU-Turkey association lying ahead of a long process with a more than uncertain outcome.
+For US media, the opening of the accession negotiations - framed as Turkey and the EU avoiding to further distance themselves rather than a step toward greater association - symbolises a "crisis averted" (2005E1).
+Mainly relying on the topoi of culture and nationalism, the texts tend to warn about the obstacles lying ahead of a long process with a more than uncertain outcome.

-All the Russian texts predicate the European Union and Turkey as different entities, representatives of two different civilizations.
-A conservative view expressed in 2005R1 states that Turkey represents a "completely different culture, religion and political traditions."
-The other conservative view is stated in 2005R2 and is concurrent in its representation of Turkey and Europe as different civilizations, the former being representative of Islam, and the latter - of Christianity.
-In the liberal sources, Turkey is claimed to be alien to Europe "by religion, mentality, way of life" (2005R3).
+In Russian media, Europe and Turkey are different entities, representatives of two different civilizations.
+Conservative views state that Turkey retains a "completely different culture, religion and political tradition"(2005R1) or characterise Turkey as representative of Islam whereas Europe symbolises Christianity (2005R2).
+Liberal sources also claim Turkey is alien to Europe "by religion, mentality, way of life" (2005R3).
 An interesting point is raised about Turkey being a country of "young aggressive male energy" and Europe being "an aging and gender-equal society" while 2005R5 makes a statement that the beginning of talks with Turkey changes Europe's "whole organism."

 Almost similar arguments to Egyptian and Georgian articles are discussed in the Russian sources.
-The start of negotiations for the admission of Turkey to the European Union is presented as either being destructive for the EU because it challenges European values or as a process that is too long and without a clear outcome in sight.
-2005R1, 2005R3, and 2005R5 argue that the acceptance of Turkey into the European Union will be too costly for Europe because "extending one's hand to foreign-born neighbours is one thing, letting them live in your home is another" (2005R1), because the EU is not a superpower and such acceptance might lead to the "militarization" of European politics, which will hurt European values (2005R3), and because the EU chose enlargement in favour of integration and internal consolidation (2005R5).
-2005R2 and 2005R4 both doubt the success of the talks because "there are too many in the EU who do not desire Turkey's accession" (2005R2) and if referenda were to take place in member states, European bureaucrats would have to "postpone the started negotiations or bury them altogether."
+The start of negotiations is presented as either being destructive to the EU because it challenges European values or as a process that is too long and without a clear outcome in sight.
+Turkey's admission to the European Union would be too costly for Europe because the EU chose enlargement in favour of integration and internal consolidation (2005R5) and "extending one's hand to foreign-born neighbours is one thing, letting them live in your home is another" (2005R1).
+Furthermore, the EU is not a superpower and such acceptance might lead to the "militarisation" of European politics, which will hurt European values (2005R3).
 In all the liberal sources the European Union is viewed as a struggling actor.
-For instance, 2005R3 states upfront that Europe is not a superpower, and does not wish to become one.
-2005R4 points out that in comparison to Europe, Turkey has several aces in its hands that it can use to "blackmail" and "play on the fears of Europeans."
+For instance, 2005R3 states upfront that Europe is not a superpower, and does not wish to become one and 2005R4 points out that in comparison to Europe, Turkey has several aces in its hands that it can use to "blackmail" and "play on the fears of Europeans."

-8 2005E11 explicitly claims Turkey is geographically partly inside Europe but not accepted as such by Europeans because of culture and religion.
+^{8 2005}E11 explicitly claims Turkey is geographically partly inside Europe but not accepted as such by Europeans because of culture and religion.

-Regarding "civilization," the Egyptian texts indicate that, in spite of cultural differences, in case Turkey becomes a member of the EU, although a far-fetched dream, it would be beneficial for the latter by acting as a mediator between two civilizations, the East and the West, which would promote coexistence and multiculturalism (2005A3).
+"Civilization" remains a central issue in the Egyptian texts.
+Although a far-fetched dream, Turkey's EU membership would be beneficial for Europe.
+In spite of cultural differences Turkey could act as a mediator between the East and the West, and promote coexistence and multiculturalism (2005A3).
 In contrast, the Russian sources cast Turkey and the EU in opposition due to different values and directions in international politics.
 Similarly, the Georgian texts also represent Turkey and Europe in different civilizations.
 2005G7 indicates that Turkey will need a "cultural revolution" for membership of the EU.
 The US texts also portray distinct civilizations facing growing difficulties cohabiting with each other.
 For instance, 2005E3 describes Europe in the midst of an identity crisis, to which the question of Turkey's membership - with its "vastly different cultural and economic heritage" - has become "central to the debate".
-Some texts contend that Europe hardly averted a civilizational clash by nearly rebuffing the only Muslim EU candidate (2005E1) and that the outcome was viewed as a "barometer of the West's broader relations with the Muslim world" (2005E8).
+Some texts contend the event was viewed as a "barometer of the West's broader relations with the Muslim world" (2005E8) and that Europe hardly averted a civilizational clash by nearly rebuffing the only Muslim EU candidate (2005E1).
 Other texts clearly frame Austria's opposition to Turkey as historic civilizational animosity dating back from the Hapsburg/Ottoman wars (2005E7, 20005E8, 2005E11).